 Paul L. Wachtel, PhD, is CUNY Distinguished Professor in the doctoral program in clinical psychology at City College and the CUNY Graduate Center and a faculty member of the NYU Postdoctoral Program in Psychotherapy and Psychoanalysis and the Mitchell Center for Relational Studies.
 He was a cofounder of the Society for the Exploration of Psychotherapy Integration (SEPI) and was the winner of the 2010 Hans H. Strupp Award for Psychoanalytic Writing, Teaching, and Research, the 2012 Distinguished Psychologist Award by Division 29 (Psychotherapy) of APA and the 2013 Scientific Award by Division 39 (Psychoanalysis) of APA.

-Tuition for the 2014.2015 academic year is $3,300.
-Additional fees include the $75 one-time application fee, and $90 per session consultation fees.
+Tuition for the 2017.2018 academic year is $3,309.
+This includes all 30 classes, two all-day workshops, and group supervision on alternating weeks.
+Additional fees include the $75 one-time application fee.

+Because PIP has a rolling admissions policy until the class is full, applicants are advised to submit as soon as possible after March 31, 2017.
 In addition to a completed application form and a $75 application fee, applicants are asked to submit the following supporting materials:

-Please direct all inquiries to Kenneth Frank, PhD, Integration Program Director, at 212.582.1566 or email@example.com.
+Please direct all inquiries to Jill Bresler or Kenneth Frank, Co-Directors, at 212.582.1566.